zoolanders/documentation/src/essentials-for-yootheme-pro/README.md

 ### WordPress

-Follow the official [WordPress](https://wordpress.org/support/article/managing-plugins/) plugin installation guide and make sure a plugin named `Essential Addons for Yootheme Pro` is listed and enabled in the WordPress Plugins control panel, if is not, enabled it manually.
+Follow the official [WordPress](https://wordpress.org/support/article/managing-plugins/) plugin installation guide and make sure a plugin named `Essential Addons for Yootheme Pro` is listed and enabled in the WordPress Plugins control panel, if not, enabled it manually.

 > The plugin installs under the `wp-contents/plugins/yooessentials` directory.